njx/brackets-livedev2/README.md

 * CSSDocument and HTMLDocument were renamed to LiveCSSDocument and LiveHTMLDocument, with a new LiveDocument base class
 * the "agents" are all gone - a lot of them were dead code anyway; other functionality was rolled into LiveDocument
 * communication is factored into transport and protocol layers (see above)
-* HTMLInstrumentation and HTMLSimpleDOM were modified slightly (which is why they're copied into the extension) - but those changes could be easily merged into Brackets master without breaking the existing LiveDevelopment code
+* HTMLInstrumentation and HTMLSimpleDOM were modified slightly (which is why they're copied into the extension), to make it possible to inject the remote scripts and to fix an issue with re-instrumenting the HTML when a second browser connects to Live Development.
+The former change is harmless; the latter change would need some review or possibly more work in order to merge into master.
 * ignore the changes to main.js and the copied styles for now - those were just to make this work as an extension and avoid conflicting with the existing LiveDocument functionality